vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (tr.
 Hill) The Holy Lake of the Acts of Rāma.
 A translation of Tulasī Dās’s Rāmacaritamānasa by Douglas P. Hill.
 Oxford 1952.

-(VP) Vinaya-Patrikā, [with the] Hari-Tos.an.ī T. īkā by Viyogī Hari.
+(VP) Vinaya-Patrikā, [with the] Hari-Toṣaṇī T. īkā by Viyogī Hari.
 Banaras 1977 (12th ed.).

 (tr.
 Allchin) The petition to Rām.
 Hindi devotional hymns of the seventeenth century.
-A translation of Vinaya-patrikā with Introduction, Notes and Glossary by F.R.
-AllchiṇLondon 1966.
+A translation of Vinaya-patrikā with Introduction, Notes and Glossary by F.R̥AllchiṇLondon 1966.

-Turner, R.L.
+Turner, R̥L.

 1966 Comparative Dictionary of the Indo-Aryan Languages.
 London.

 Unbescheid, G.

-1980 Kānphat.ā Untersuchungen zu Kult, Mythologie und Geschichte Sivaitischer ´ Tantriker in Nepal.
+1980 Kānphaṭā Untersuchungen zu Kult, Mythologie und Geschichte Sivaitischer ´ Tantriker in Nepal.
 Wiesbaden.